 Malignant hyperthermia is a medical emergency and requires rapid treatment with dantrolene, cooled intravenous fluids, sedation and treatment of the metabolic acidosis.
 The therapy helps to cool the person and balance the acid-base status of the blood.

 When you are seen by your anesthesiologist before surgery he/she will always ask you if there is a family history of problems with anesthesia, and this is the reason why.
 If there is a family history of malignant hyperthermia, this information will change the anesthetic plan for you.
-We will still be able to "put you to sleep" but we will use a "non-triggering anesthetic."
+We will still be able to safely provide anesthesia, but we will use a “non-triggering anesthetic” where we avoid giving any drugs that can cause malignant hyperthermia, and we take special precautions with our anesthesia equipment to prevent triggering anesthetic gases from reaching your body.

 Madison Anesthesiology Consultants, LLP is committed to continued research for Malignant Hyperthermia and contributes to this important effort annually.
 For more information about Malignant Hyperthermia, resources on this topic are available in the Resources section.